Personality Tests and Assessments

 How do I register?
 You may self-register for FOCUS-2.
 Use the Access Code PETAL.
 Create your username and password and save it for future use.
 CLICK HERE to self-register for FOCUS-2.

 What happens when I am finished?
 After completing FOCUS-2, you will receive a great deal of information about yourself and about potential majors and careers.
 Some of the information may seem a little confusing or overwhelming to figure out.
 The best way to understand your results is to meet with a career counselor, who will help you in interpret the information.
 During the meeting you will have a chance to discuss your results and develop an action plan to help you achieve your academic and career goals.
-Please schedule an appointment to discuss your results, by calling 872-3774 or visiting Experiential Learning and Career Management (ELCM) in Lyle Hall, 3rd Floor.
+Please schedule an appointment to discuss your results, by calling 872-3774 or visiting Experiential Learning and Career Management (ELCM) in the Bedford House.

 Existing users: Can access their FOCUS-2 account to review and update their customized FOCUS-2 Career Portfolio by clicking HERE.